-We recognize that our boys bring with them prior learning and real-life experiences.
-Our lessons respect this fact and build on these, providing a programme that reflects the universal and unique needs of our boys.
+We recognise that our pupils bring with them prior learning from real-life experiences including trauma and sometimes loss.
+Our lessons respect this fact and aims to build on pupils resilience, providing a programme that reflects the universal and unique needs of our pupils.

-Our PSHRE programme is taught within a safe and supportive learning environment where our boys can develop the confidence to ask questions, challenge the information they are offered, contribute their own experience, views and opinions and put what they have learned into practice in their own lives.
+Our PSHRE programme is taught within a safe and supportive learning environment where our pupils can develop the confidence to ask questions, challenge the information they are offered, contribute their own experience, views and opinions and put what they have learned into practice in their own lives.

-The PSHRE programme is just one part of what the school does to help boys develop the knowledge, skills, attitudes and understanding they need to fulfil their potential.
+The PSHRE programme is just one part of what the school does to help pupils develop the knowledge, skills, attitudes and understanding they need to fulfil their potential.
 The learning provided by the PSHRE education programme supports and is supported by other curriculum areas; cross-curricular learning opportunities; the schools commitment to providing a 'healthy school's' climate and culture; and the pastoral system.
 The school is committed to providing a setting where the responsible choice becomes the easy choice.
-The personal and social development of boys is the responsibility of all staff supported in partnership with families and the wider community.
+The personal and social development of pupils is the responsibility of all staff supported in partnership with families and the wider community.

-The purpose of each lesson is made clear and learning experiences meet the needs of all the boys in the class.
+The purpose of each lesson is made clear and learning experiences meet the needs of all the pupils in the class.
 The programme offers a wide variety of teaching and learning styles within PSHRE education, with an emphasis on interactive learning and the teacher as facilitator.